aleexharris/overclocking/README.md

 Looking to undervolt my Ryzen 7950x using Precision Boost Overdrive (PBO) tuning settings in the advanced section of my motherboard BIOS to bring temps and thus my desktop's noise levels down, without an appreciable change in performance.

+## Tuning

-Step 1: Bring down the PBO curve optimiser offset in negative steps of 5, down to maximum of 30.
+**Stage 1:** Bring down the PBO curve optimiser offset in negative steps of 5, down to maximum of 30.

 - [ ] -05: 5.2Ghz @ 215w down to 5.1Ghz @ 205w after 20 minutes.
 - [ ] -10: